 12. IFTTT – Keep Technology Connected

 With this one of the best work productivity tools, your world works for you.
 You can make your devices and apps talk to each other, and interlink your technological world.
 I can make my voice my personal assistant with IFTTT, because it syncs across systems while I go through my day.

 As an alternative to IFTTT, I would also recommend Zapier.
 This works in the same way as IFTTT.
 It’s a wonderful tool for busy people, as it moves information between your web applications automatically.
 The tool follows a simple strategy: integrate, automate and eventually innovate the apps that you use every day.
 Zapier allows you to connect with more than 1000 apps in an efficient manner.

 Are you a travel freak?
 Be a smart one, then.
 Hopper is a wonderful app that analyzes the prices of millions of flights and forecasts changes to advise you on the right time to buy tickets.
 Hopper monitors the prices and finds great deals while notifying you about changes, instantly.

 The app is worthy of praise because of its exclusive features.
 I can save dates, schedule trips, destinations and simply everything related to my trips and their related plans.
 Moreover, when I have many outings, Hopper that reminds me about the timing of my next destinations and bookings.

 A fine substitute for Hopper can be found in Airfare Watchdog.
 The tool actually lets you book flights at lowest prices, and the top hotel picks as well.
 It works the same way Hopper does.

-Eventually, I figured out that efficient tools that help you organize and align stuff basically improve your work-life balance.
+Eventually, I figured out that efficient technology productivity tools help you organize and align stuff basically improve your work-life balance.
 You may have lifetime or long-year goals – but when you subdivide them into smaller steps and goals, it becomes easier to implement the overall strategy.